prettydiff/prettydiff/options.md

 -----------|---
 api        | any
 default    | 4
-definition | The number of 'inchar' values to comprise a single indentation. label      | Indent Size lexer      | any mode       | beautify
+definition | The number of 'indent_char' values to comprise a single indentation. label      | Indent Size lexer      | any mode       | beautify